History of wikis: Reuse of Wikipedia data

-Wiki software, 2007-2013
+Wiki software, 2007–2013

 This period saw consolidation in the set of wiki software being used.
 A large number of wiki engines ended development during this time, including FlexWiki, MojoMojo, UseModWiki and Zwiki.

 In October 2008, most developers of TWiki left the project to work on a fork of the code, Foswiki, after creator Peter Thoeny took control of the TWiki code and trademark via his company, TWiki.net.

 In May 2009, Google announced its Google Wave platform (and its associated Federation protocol), which would combine the functionality of wikis with e-mail, instant messaging and social networking in order to provide a collaborative, real-time, server-hosted communication platform.
 Google Wave was released to the general public in May 2010, but development on it was ended several months later, in August 2010.
 In December 2010, Google transferred control of the software's development to the Apache Foundation, and it was renamed "Apache Wave".

 In December 2010, wiki functionality was added to the SAP NetWeaver Portal application.

 In 2011, a wiki application, named Phriction, was added to the open-source collaboration suite Phabricator.

 In April 2013, MindTouch Inc. abandoned its open-source product and moved to MindTouch being only a proprietary, hosted service.

 In July 2013, Wetpaint sold off its wiki service to WikiFoundry, having changed its business model to the hosting of professionally generated content.

-Further consolidation and innovation: 2014-present
+Further consolidation and innovation: 2014–present

 The period starting in 2014 saw a further decrease in wiki software offerings, as applications and hosted solutions including Apache Wave, MindTouch, SamePage, TWiki and Wikispaces stopped development.
 Conversely, a number of new proprietary hosted knowledge-management solutions, which include a wiki component, were launched, including Notion in 2016.
 The MediaWiki-based hosting site Miraheze launched in 2015.

 The site Everipedia, a competitor to Wikipedia that stores its information on a blockchain, launched in 2015.

 Wikia was gradually renamed to Fandom between 2016 and 2021.

+Wikimedia Foundation launched Wikifunctions in 2023 and closed Wikinews in 2026.